SiddhantGupta799/IoT-Simulation-Using-Python/README.md

 # IoT-Simulation-Using-Python
-This project is a simulation of an IoT device that plots sensor data on ThingsBoard.io Platform.
+This project is a simulation of an IoT device that plots sensor data on a Dashboard on ThingsBoard.io Platform.